MeteoGroup/weather-api/FORECAST-WEATHER-API-WeatherCode.md

 38	|	Drifting snow | Slight or moderate blowing snow generally high (above eye level) 39	|	Drifting snow | Heavy drifting snow generally high (above eye level) 40	|	Patchy fog | Fog or ice fog at a distance at the time, but not at the station during the preceding hour, the fog or ice fog extending to a level above that of the observer
-41 ???	|	Patchy fog | Fog or ice fog in patches
+41  |	Patchy fog | Fog or ice fog in patches
-42 ???	|	Fog | Fog or ice fog, sky visible has become thinner during the preceding hour 43 ???	|	Fog | Fog or ice fog, sky invisible has become thinner during the preceding hour 44 ???	|	Fog | Fog or ice fog, sky visible no appreciable change during the preceding hour 45 ???	|	Dense fog | Fog or ice fog, sky invisible no appreciable change during the preceding hour 46 ???	|	Dense fog | Fog or ice fog, sky visible has begun or has become thicker during the preceding hour 47 ???	|	Dense fog | Fog or ice fog, sky invisible has begun or has become thicker during the preceding hour 48 	|	Freezing fog | Fog, depositing rime, sky visible 49 	|	Freezing fog | Fog, depositing rime, sky invisible 50 !!!	|	Light Occasional drizzle | Drizzle, not freezing, intermittent slight at time 51 !!!	|	Light Drizzle | Drizzle, not freezing, continuous slight at time 52 !!!	|	Occasional Drizzle | Drizzle, not freezing, intermittent moderate at time 53	|	Drizzle | Drizzle, not freezing, continuous moderate at time 54 !!!	|	 Occasional Heavy Drizzle | Drizzle, not freezing, intermittent heavy (dense) at time 55	|	Heavy Drizzle | Drizzle, not freezing, continuous heavy (dense) at time 56	|	Freezing drizzle | Drizzle, freezing, slight
+42  |	Fog | Fog or ice fog, sky visible has become thinner during the preceding hour 43 	|	Fog | Fog or ice fog, sky invisible has become thinner during the preceding hour 44 	|	Fog | Fog or ice fog, sky visible no appreciable change during the preceding hour 45 	|	Dense fog | Fog or ice fog, sky invisible no appreciable change during the preceding hour 46 	|	Dense fog | Fog or ice fog, sky visible has begun or has become thicker during the preceding hour 47 	|	Dense fog | Fog or ice fog, sky invisible has begun or has become thicker during the preceding hour 48 	|	Freezing fog | Fog, depositing rime, sky visible 49 	|	Freezing fog | Fog, depositing rime, sky invisible 50 	|	Light Occasional drizzle | Drizzle, not freezing, intermittent slight at time 51 	|	Light Drizzle | Drizzle, not freezing, continuous slight at time 52 	|	Occasional Drizzle | Drizzle, not freezing, intermittent moderate at time 53	|	Drizzle | Drizzle, not freezing, continuous moderate at time 54 	|	Heavy Drizzle | Drizzle, not freezing, intermittent heavy (dense) at time 55	|	Heavy Drizzle | Drizzle, not freezing, continuous heavy (dense) at time 56	|	Freezing drizzle | Drizzle, freezing, slight
 57	|	Freezing rain | Drizzle, freezing, moderate or heavy (dence)